Our team: Lightning 1444

-FRC Team #1444, the Lightning Lancers, was founded in 2004 by the Beta Sigma Psi alumni of the Missouri School of Mines, now called the Missouri School of Science and Technology, or Missouri S&T.
+FRC Team Lightning 1444, was founded in 2004 by the Beta Sigma Psi alumni of the Missouri School of Mines, now called the Missouri School of Science and Technology, or Missouri S&T.

 We’re a fairly small team, and we’ve had to change locations several times.
 Despite this, the connections made between mentors and students have remained, and many of our alumni have pursued engineering degrees in college.